 Viasat implements contract terms for most service plans, securing lower monthly rates in exchange for commitment.
 Price lock guarantees, when offered, protect customers from mid-contract rate increases, though these guarantees may not apply after initial promotional periods.

 Hidden fees warrant careful examination before committing to any provider.
 Common charges include professional installation ($50-100), equipment rental ($10-15 monthly), activation fees ($25-50), and late payment penalties.
-Some providers also charge reconnection fees if service is suspended for non-payment, or service call fees for technician visits outside of warranty coverage.
+Some providers also charge reconnection fees if service is suspended for non-payment, or service fees for technician visits outside of warranty coverage.
 Data overage charges apply when customers exceed monthly caps, potentially adding $50-100 to monthly bills for heavy users.

 Which Provider Should You Choose?